-FISCAL CONSIDERATION
+FISCAL IMPACTS

-There are no immediate fiscal impacts associated with the review of the Draft 2023 Measure A/AA Sales Tax Strategic Plan and the opening of a 30-day public comment public.
+There are no immediate fiscal impacts associated with adopting the Draft 2023 Measure A/AA Strategic Plan.
 After the Draft 2023 Measure A/AA Strategic Plan is adopted, Measure A and AA funds will be made available upon requests from eligible recipients.